Williamazen/twinder/README.md

 # Twinder

 'Twinder' is a Twitter clone made for practice purposes.
-It has the most basic features of twitter and uses no React.
+It has the most of tiwtter's basic features and doen't use any Bootstrap or React.
 [Preview](https://twinder.onrender.com)

 ## Features